DarryanM/SEM_Group4/use-cases/use-case-4.md

 ### Trigger

-A request for Top N Countries Population in the world information is sent to Research Department.
+A request for The top N populated Countries in the World where N was provided by the user was sent to the Research Dept.

 ## MAIN SUCCESS SCENARIO

-1. Organisation request Top N Country Population Report.
+1. Organisation request the top N populated Countries in the World population information
+2. Data Analyst Captures specifics of Population information required
-2. Data Analyst able to extract report of Top N Countries sorted from largest to smallest population.
+3. Data Analyst able to extract report of The top N populated Countries in the World.
-3. Data Analyst provides report to organisation.
+4. Data Analyst provides report to organisation.

 ## EXTENSIONS